euzmin/PUC/README.md

 # PUC Released Code

-This repository contains the official released code for Rethinking Causal Ranking: A Balanced Perspective on Uplift Model Evaluation
+This repository contains the official released code for Rethinking Causal Ranking: A Balanced Perspective on Uplift Model Evaluation.

----

 ## 📌 Overview

 This project includes:

 - **PUC metric** for evaluating uplift models.
-- **PTONet**, including hyperparameter tuning and final experiments.
+- **PTONet** including hyperparameter tuning and final experiments.

----

 ## 🧪 Compare PUC with Other Metrics